swan-cern/jupyterhub-extensions/KeyCloakAuthenticator/README.md

 c.KeyCloakAuthenticator.jwt_signing_algorithms = ["HS256", "RS256"]

 # Once a token is refreshed, by default jupyterhub does not trigger a refresh again (triggered when receiving any authenticated request) in `Authenticator.auth_refresh_age` seconds (default 5 minutes)
-# If you want to refresh the token less often, and align the refresh to your tokens expiration, this value can be changed:
+# If you want to refresh the token less often, and align the refresh to your tokens expiration, which will also trigger the update of the oAuth/OIDC token, this value can be changed:
 c.KeyCloakAuthenticator.auth_refresh_age = 900 # 15 minutes
 ```